your123 - stock.adobe.com

 Cloud expansion

 Vector databases are nothing new, dating back to the early 2000s.
 However, their popularity has surged over the past couple of years in concert with the exploding interest in generative AI.

 Enterprise generative AI applications need to be trained on proprietary data to understand the company and accurately respond to queries about its operations.

 While traditional structured data provides some of that needed proprietary information, it's estimated to make up less than 20% of all data.
-Therefore, for a generative AI application to have a full understanding of an organization and deliver the most accurate results possible, the more than 80% of its data that is unstructured -- text, images, audio files, videos -- also needs to be part of its training.
+Therefore, for a generative AI application to have a full understanding of an organization and deliver the most accurate results possible, the more than 80% of its data that is unstructured -- text, images, audio files, videos -- also needs to be part of the AI's training.

-Vectors, which are numerical representations of data, are a means of giving structure to unstructured data so it can be searched and discovered to train generative AI.
+Vectors, which are numerical representations of data, are a means of giving structure to unstructured data so that it can be searched and discovered to train generative AI.

 Pinecone is one vector database specialist whose tools now can be used to develop the data pipelines that train and update generative AI models.
 Chroma and Redis are among the other vector database specialists, while data platform vendors including AWS, Databricks, Google and Oracle also provide vector database capabilities as part of their broad offerings.